How to work with cabinet designers

 With this in mind, remember to keep yourself mentally prepared for the wait.
 It could be a long process, but having patience will make the entire experience more pleasant.
 It will also make your working relationship with your cabinet designer more relaxed and enjoyable.

-So, are you ready to get started on your new kitchen cabinet plans?
 Don’t forget — your first step to working successfully with a custom cabinet designer is locating one!
 If you’re in the Schaefferstown area, feel free to visit our local Design Center.
-Otherwise, go here to find a showroom close to you.
+Otherwise, find a showroom close to you.

 Plain & Fancy is proud to be a family run business, now in its third generation, for over 50 years.